ashwinath/money-tracker-telegram/README.md

-shared | Amount that is shared but other party had paid first special shared | Amount that is shared but other party had paid first and it's a one off thing own | Regular type of spending for ownself.
+shared | Amount that is shared but other party had paid first special shared | Amount that is shared but other party had paid first and it's a one off thing own | Regular type of spending for ownself. special own | Amount that is spent for myself but special events.

 ### Classification